MKrafick/Triage/README.md

 Triage Scripts and SQL for root cause analysis and troubleshooting.

 ### Disclaimer:
 I am not an advanced scripter or SQL writer.
-Use these at your own risk.
+No warranty implied, use these at your own risk.

 ### Purpose:
 I'm slowly updating and preparing scripts I use for triage for general use via Github.
 These are scripts or SQL I may use outside tools like db2top, db2pd, or MONREPORT.DBSUMMARY.
 Many '%LOCK%' SQL are directly taken (or manipulated) with permission from Ember Crooks and can be found on DB2Commerce.com.